lorcat/Dioptas-Lambda-Pipeline/README.md

 It will setup user links to the /gpfs data and the Dioptas on the virtual desktop of the user run.

-## Quick installation on Maxwell Cluster - precompiled Dioptas from Clemens
+## Quick installation on Maxwell Cluster - precompiled Dioptas from Clemens Prescher

     wget https://raw.githubusercontent.com/lorcat/Dioptas-Lambda-Pipeline/main/maxwell_installer/install_dioptas_cprescher.py
 	python3 install_dioptas_cprescher.py